 Expedited Approval Provisions.

-A manufacturer of new 2004 or subsequent model year passenger cars, light-duty trucks, medium-duty vehicles or heavy-duty engines or vehicles that are fueled by alternative fuels, as defined in title 13, California Code of Regulations, Chapter 5, Standards for Motor Vehicle Fuels, sections 2290- 2293.5 that obtains a new vehicle or engine certification from ARB may request certification of an alternative fuel retrofit system that is identical in configuration to the fuel system in the California certified vehicle or engine under the “California Certification and Installation Procedures for Alternative Fuel Retrofit Systems for 2004 and Subsequent Model Year On-Road Motor Vehicles and Engines.”
+A manufacturer of new 2004 or subsequent model year passenger cars, light-duty trucks, medium-duty vehicles or heavy-duty engines or vehicles that are fueled by alternative fuels, as defined in title 13, California Code of Regulations, Chapter 5, Standards for Motor Vehicle Fuels, sections 2290- 2293.5 that obtains a new vehicle or engine certification from CARB may request certification of an alternative fuel retrofit system that is identical in configuration to the fuel system in the California certified vehicle or engine under the “California Certification and Installation Procedures for Alternative Fuel Retrofit Systems for 2004 and Subsequent Model Year On-Road Motor Vehicles and Engines.”
 The manufacturer may request approval to carry-over or carry-across data used to obtain California certification of a new vehicle or new engine to demonstrate compliance with the emission testing requirements specified under the “California Certification and Installation Procedures for Alternative Fuel Retrofit Systems for 2004 and Subsequent Model Year On-Road Motor Vehicles and Engines.”
 For purposes of this provision, the term “identical” means that all engine parts on the alternative fuel retrofit system that affect emissions must be of the same design, specifications, and tolerances as those of the fueling system as disclosed in the manufacturer's certification application for the new vehicle or new vehicle engine.

 NOTE: Authority cited: Sections 39515, 39600, 39601 and 43006, Health and Safety Code.
 Reference: Sections 43000, 43004, 43006, 43008.6, 43013 and 43108, Health and Safety Code; and Sections 27156, 38391 and 38395, Vehicle Code.